Cosmian/client/documentation/docs/cli/main_commands.md

 ---

-## 1.4.2.8 cosmian kms cc policy rename-attribute
+## 1.4.2.5 cosmian kms cc access-structure rename-attribute

-Rename an attribute in the policy of an existing private master key.
+Rename an attribute in the access structure of an existing private master key.

 ### Usage
-`cosmian kms cc policy rename-attribute [options] <ATTRIBUTE>
+`cosmian kms cc access-structure rename-attribute [options] <ATTRIBUTE>
  <NEW_NAME>
 `
 ### Arguments